 The Ukraine crisis looms large over the talks, with many Member States voicing solidarity with Ukraine and questioning whether Russia (who was the initial driving force behind the adoption of this treaty) could debate in good faith and defend claims of sovereignty in formulating cybercrime provisions while invading Ukraine and unleashing cyberattacks.
 "These cyberattacks are not conducive to a constructive engagement with Russia on this treaty," the EU representative pointed out, capturing a sentiment shared by many negotiating states.
 Despite high levels of distrust, Member States are proceeding with the negotiations as planned.

-EFF addressed the Ad-Hoc Committee March 1, via videoconferencing, saying cybercrime poses a threat to human rights, and expressing concerns that investigative powers adopted in the treaty will seek to accommodate the worst police surveillance practices across participating states.
+EFF addressed the Ad-Hoc Committee on March 1 via videoconferencing, saying cybercrime poses a threat to human rights, and expressing concerns that investigative powers adopted in the treaty will seek to accommodate the worst police surveillance practices across participating states.

 "Any proposed obligations to enable investigation and prosecution should adhere to human rights law…There is a real risk that, in an attempt to entice all States to sign a proposed UN cybercrime convention, bad human rights practices will be accommodated, resulting in a race to the bottom,” EFF Policy Director for Global Privacy, Katitza Rodriguez told the committee.